Updated: Jun 3

 The Play’s the Thing … Unless it Will Make a Better Movie.

 Casablanca is based on Everybody Comes to Rick’s, a stage play written in 1940 by Murray Burnett and Joan Alison.
-The New York-based writers got some nibbles among the theater community for their first completed script, but a few of its plot points – including a lead female character named Lois, whose attitude about love was far more brazen than Bergman’s Ilsa – made Broadway producers a bit skittish, so the duo sent their script to Hollywood for consideration.
+According to Noah Isenberg’s 2017 book, We’ll Always Have Casablanca: The Life, Legend, and Afterlife of Hollywood’s Most Beloved Movie, the New York-based writers got some nibbles among the theater community for their first completed script, but a few of its plot points – including a lead female character named Lois, whose attitude about love was far more brazen than Bergman’s Ilsa – made Broadway producers a bit skittish, so the duo sent their script to Hollywood for consideration.

 The script landed on more than a few desks until it caught the eye of Warner Bros. producer Hal Wallis, who was keen on stories that highlighted anti-fascism themes in the early 1940s.
 He bought all rights to Everybody Comes to Rick’s from Burnett and Alison for $20,000 – not close to the $50,000 David O. Selznick paid Margaret Mitchell for Gone With the Wind, but still a princely sum in those days.

 “What in Heaven’s Name Brought You to … Lisbon?”

 Burnett and Alison originally had set their story not in Casablanca, but in Lisbon, reportedly because they liked the idea that Portugal’s coastal capital might be the final stop for refugees heading to America.
 Wallis, however, seemed to prefer the sultrier Moroccan locale, though he had other reasons as well – more on that in a moment.